Thursday, August 26, 2021

 MHTV: How do you feel about the show being back and available for viewers to discover?

 TD: I obviously think it’s great.
 You make these shows to be seen, and I’m afraid Kids never really got the launch it deserved.
-Any interest in our premiere got massively overshadowed by the huge scandal in fall of 2018 surrounding Roseanne getting herself fired from our lead-in show, The Conners.
+Any interest in our premiere got massively overshadowed by the huge scandal in the fall of 2018 surrounding Roseanne getting herself fired from our lead-in show, The Conners.

 The press pretty much ignored our premiere, when they weren’t being preemptively dismissive as they often are with new network offerings.
 The glib wisdom regarding us was that we were just a ‘70s version of The Goldbergs — which nobody who watched a single episode would ever actually say.
 I must have read ten versions of the same smarty-pants “Goldberg Variations” joke among the quippy quick hot takes folks who write for the short attention span media.

 It was gratifying, however, when more serious TV columnists weighed in and we got almost universal praise, I assume because they actually took the time to watch the episodes.
 We received an extremely high rating on Rotten Tomatoes as well, and the pilot script earned a WGA nomination for best writing of a comedy episode.
 I felt confident that if we made past summer we could easily pick up a few Emmy nods — at least Mary McCormack, Michael Cudlitz and our art department.
 With that encouragement the cast and crew worked insanely hard and delivered a consistently strong first series of 23 episodes.
 The show did well but was never quite a ratings hit, struggling to break through all the media clutter.
-So now I feel like there’s git to be a massive captive audience out there who can discover and love this show if we can only help them find it on Hulu.
+So now I feel like there’s got to be a massive captive audience out there who can discover and love this show if we can only help them find it on Hulu.

 MHTV: What to you is so personal about the Clearys that you want to share with the audience?